Point Defiance Zoo & Aquarium: Exhibits

-Completed in 1982, this exhibit is based on the shoreline of Cape Flattery, Washington and serves as home to harbor seals, sea lions, sea otters, horned puffins, and tufted puffins in separate pools.
+Completed in 1982, this exhibit is based on the shoreline of Cape Flattery, Washington, and serves as home to harbor seals, California sea lions, sea otters, horned puffins, common murres, and tufted puffins in separate pools.
 In the middle of the exhibit area is a building for underwater viewing.
 The exhibit formerly contained beluga whales until they were taken to a zoo in Texas in 2007.
-It also formerly contained walruses but they shipped off their last two walruses Mitik and Pakak to another zoo where they had females.
+It also contains Pacific walruses Balzik and Lakina, half siblings from Aquarium du Quebec, born in 2016.
+The zoo's previous two walruses Mitik and Pakak were shipped to another zoo where they had females.